bukharirazahassan/multi-tenant-auth/README.md

 This project implements a **multi-tenant authentication system** using MySQL and Node.js.

 ## Repository Link
-Nabeekh Bhai, please check the program at the following link:

 🔗 [GitHub Repository](https://github.com/bukharirazahassan/multi-tenant-auth)

 ## Database Schema